romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In GitHub Actions, what is the best practice for managing and sharing commonly used environment variables across multiple jobs within a workflow?
+Q: In GitHub Actions, what is the best practice for managing and sharing commonly used environment variables across multiple jobs within a workflow?
 <details><summary>Show the answer</summary><p>

 - **Use the env keyword at the workflow level to set common environment variables for all jobs**